jay16213/robot-doc/development.md

 ```bash
 source ~/catkin_ws/devel/setup.bash
 ```
-- ROS 架構中, 每個 package 都有自己的 CMakeLists.txt, 不要改錯檔案了 (e.g 在 tracked_robot 新增 excutable, 是要改 `~/catkin_ws/tracked_robot/tracked_robot/CMakeLists.txt`
+- Notice that in ROS, each package has its own CMakeLists.txt, modify the correct CMakeLists.txt (e.g in package `tracked_robot`, modify `~/catkin_ws/tracked_robot/tracked_robot/CMakeLists.txt`

-> **WARN** Because Udoo does not connect to the public network, it does not update the system time to the correct time every time you boot it.
+> **WARN** Because Udoo does not connect to the internet, it does not update the system time to the correct time every time you boot it.
 So before modifing/adding new files on Udoo, you need to update system time manually, otherwise the compilation would not succeed. (modification in the future)
 >    - Check system time
 >    ```bash
 >   date